Roscoe Green Jennings, M.D.

 Roscoe was born on a farm in Leeds, Maine on June 11, 1833.
 He attended the local school and because he was an assiduous scholar, was placed in charge of the school when he was 17.

 At the age 18, when his father died, he had never been farther than 25 miles from home.
 Longing to see other states and how people lived, he borrowed $100 from his brother and set out with a friend.
 They traveled to Portland, Boston, and New York, but by then, money was almost gone.
 In Still Valley, Penn., he induced school trustees to employ him to teach during their four-month winter term.
 The pupils, a rough bunch referred to as “canal and New York wharf rats,” had thrown out all previous teachers.
-He won them over and made the school of 100, a success.
+He won over all 100 students and made the school a success.

 All the while he was teaching, he was determined to pursue a career in medicine.
 He returned to Maine and attended lectures at Dartmouth Medical College and graduated with honors in 1856 from the Medical School of Maine.